 4 - Proof of Workers’ Compensation/Exemption

 I,       , certify that the above email address is valid to be used by me or my designee for electronic submittal and issuance of building permits for the City of Coconut Creek.
 I understand that correspondence will be via email once a permit is submitted.
 I further understand that it is my responsibility to notify the City in writing if my email address changes.
-I agree to indemnify and hold harmless and defend the City of Coconut Creek, its agents, servants and employees from and against any claim arising out of E-Permits through any act, error, omission or negligent act of the undersigned, its agents, servants or employees or any act, error, omission or negligent act for which the City of Coconut Creek or its agents, servants or employees are alleged to be liable.
+I agree to indemnify, hold harmless, and defend the City of Coconut Creek, its officials, employees, agents, and servants from and against any claim arising out of E-Permits through any act, error, omission or negligent act of the undersigned, its officials, employees, agents, and servants or any act, error, omission or negligent act for which the City of Coconut Creek or its agents, servants or employees are alleged to be liable as a result of my failure to update my email address.

 Qualifier’s Signature: